roboticslab-fr/turtlebot_vibot/README.md

     $ roscd rplidar_ros
     $ ./scripts/create_udev_rules.sh

+check the remap using following command:

+    $ ls -l /dev | grep ttyUSB

 /dev/ttyUSBx is remapped to /dev/rplidar

 ## TurtleBot with RP-LiDAR A1